microsoft/microsoft-ui-xaml-specs/active/RowColumnAPIChange/rowcolumnapichange.md

 grid.ColumnDefinitions.Add(new ColumnDefinition(1.0, GridUnitType.Star)); // Width="1*"
 ```

-New syntax to define a Grid wtih one simple (no GridUnitType value) column in code-behind:
+New syntax to define a Grid with one simple column in code-behind, where the GridUnitType is a pixel:
 ```csharp
 grid.ColumnDefinitions.Add(new ColumnDefinition(500.0)); // Width="500px"
 ```